styloooo/CourseProject/README.md

 Project built using Python 3.9.2
 Django 3.2.9

+# Presentation Slides
+Please note that a PowerPoint version of our slides are available to be downloaded [here](https://uofi.box.com/s/1bwnz9fz1rvgbaohxhniwct7cl146dq7).
+Additionally, a PDF version of our slides is available in this repository.

+# Video
+Our video can be downloaded [here](https://uofi.box.com/s/b01tt5j9vawb63pn6hqdhm45x08p1fd4).

 # (1) Overview of the Project
 SaveIt is a web application that enables a user to index a web page by entering a URL for later full-text search retrieval.
 This web application could serve as a foundational platform on which extensions for page indexing and retrieval could later be built.
 Indexing pages for full text retrieval has utility in research and hobby applications in enabling a user to save a useful page without needing to document exactly what is on that page.